mike-source/wordpress-quickstarter/README.md

 #Setup#

-1. Clone this repo directly into the web directory (public_html, httpdocs, etc.) of your site:
+1. Clone this repo directly into the live web directory (public_html, httpdocs, etc.) of your environment:

         git clone https://github.com/mike-source/wordpress-starter.git .